 Buying Bitcoin with PayPal (Beginner’s Guide)

-How do I Buy Bitcoin with PayPal Summary
+Buying Bitcoin with PayPal Summary

-If you want a more detailed explanation about each method keep on reading.
+If you want a more detailed explanation about each method, keep on reading.
 Here’s what I’ll cover:

-- Buying Bitcoins with PayPal using Paxful
+- Buy Bitcoin with PayPal through Paxful

 - Frequently Asked Questions